LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/SETUP_K8s_CLUSTER.md

 5. **(Optional): configure kubectl to access the api-server from outside the cluster.**
 	(Prerequisite: Install kubectl on your laptop).
-	- First copy the kubeconfig file from master node to your laptop.
+	5.1 First copy the kubeconfig file from master node to your laptop.
 On your laptop run:
 	```
 	scp -i ~/Downloads/piazzakey ubuntu@137.204.57.224:/home/ubuntu/.kube/config .
 	```
+	*Note: modify the command with your ssh options.*
-	- Modify the kubeconfig file on your laptop replacing the internal IP of the API Server with its public IP.
+	5.2 Modify the kubeconfig file on your laptop replacing the internal IP of the API Server with its public IP.
 	When we run `kubeadmin init` we have infact add that ip to the 		certified IP list, using the *apiserver-cert-extra-sans* parameter.
 So, now you can use it.
-	- Verify it works.
+	5.3 Verify it works.
 From your laptop, run
 	```
 	kubectl --kubeconfig <kubeconfig_file> get nodes
 	```